 How Does The Hepatitis B Vaccine Work?

 The Hepatitis B injection usually creates long-term immunity.
-Infants who receive the Hepatitis B series should be protected from hepatitis B infection not only throughout their childhood but also into their adult years.
+Infants who receive the Hepatitis B series should be protected from hepatitis B infection not only throughout their childhood but also in their adult years.

-Eliminating the risk of infection also decreases risk for cirrhosis of the liver, chronic liver disease, and liver cancer.
-Young adults and adolescents also should receive the vaccine if they did not as infants.
+Eliminating the risk of infection also decreases risk for cirrhosis of the liver, chronic liver disease and liver cancer.
+Young adults and adolescents should also get the vaccine if they did not as infants.